Capitol Securities Welcomes Joseph Fumo, CFP and Fumo Financial!

 In his personal life Joseph enjoys life on the open water.
 He has helped managed his family-owned full-service marina in Brigantine, NJ for over 25 years.
 Joseph maintains his U.S. Coastguard - 100 Gross Ton Masters Captain License as well as being an SSI Certified Scuba Diver.

-Joseph will initially be splitting his time between our Marmora, NJ and Saint Petersburgh, Fl offices.
+Joseph will initially be splitting his time between our Marmora, NJ and Saint Petersburg, Fl offices.
 His contact information is: 25 Roosevelt Blvd, Marmora, NJ 08223 609-402-7641 [email protected]

 About Capitol Securities Management, Inc.